roku674/landbruget.dk/backend/pipelines/README.md

 ### 4. main.py Structure

-Your `main.py` should follow this general structure, adapted for your data source type:
+Your `main.py` should follow this general structure, adapted for your data source type.
+Synchronous code is generally preferred for simplicity unless asynchronous I/O provides significant performance benefits for your specific source type.

 ```python
 import argparse